 At the same time, we see FUTSAL as an asset in its own right.
 Futsal has to be developed for the improvement of the futsal game.
 High level and competitive leagues are our aims as well as a strong national team.

 Both aspects are part of our philosophy.

-Last year the biggest news that came out of Germany was that the DFB was no longer supporting small sided football/ traditional 5 a-side and was fully endorsing the use of Futsal only in all its 5 a-side competitions.
-This news was met with some anger from football clubs, how have you got past this and with this in place what is the current participation number for Futsal in the country?
+Last year, the biggest news that came out of Germany was that the DFB was no longer supporting small-sided football and was fully endorsing Futsal only in all its 5 a-side competitions.
+This news was met with some anger from football clubs, how have you got past this and with this in place what is the current participation numbers for Futsal in the country?